badprint/ST-iconFont-snippets/README.md

 **Plugin introduction** :
-This plugin comes pre-built with snippets from Bootstrap 3 & Font Awesome icon fonts.
+This plugin comes pre-built with snippets from 'Bootstrap 3' & 'Font Awesome' icon fonts.
 All snippets in this plugin were collected from Bootstrap and Font Awesome's official sites.
 This plugin was created with the intention only to make developers’ job easier to write code.